cjwebb22/Four-in-a-Row/README.md

 # Connect-4

 ### Description:
 This is a Connect 4 command line game.
-This idea was from the optional assignment for FIT1045 at Monash.
-All code is my own.
-Completely redid the code after learning about classes.
+This idea was from an optional assignment for FIT1045 at Monash.
+Essentially, the assignment was to make a command line connect 4 game.
+I completely redid the code after learning about classes.
 Then I added a solo game using an AI player that used a minimax algorithm.

 ### Setup:
 You need python > 3.5 to run this script.